| Department

 principal point of contact for consultation with tribes on all HUD

+programs.
 B. Procedures and

 Methods for Implementation -Tribal, Regional and National Forums.